Complete Lawn Care Guide for Manhattan, Illinois Homeowners

 How Much Does Lawn Care Cost in Manhattan, Illinois?

 Lawn care pricing in the Manhattan area varies based on lot size, current condition, and the specific services you need.
-Most homeowners can expect mowing services to range from $35 to $75 per visit for a standard residential lot, while full-season maintenance packages — including fertilization, weed control, aeration, and cleanups — typically run between $800 and $2,000 for the year, depending on property size and scope.
+Full-season maintenance packages — including fertilization, weed control, aeration, and cleanups — typically run between $800 and $2,000 for the year, depending on property size and scope.

 The best way to get accurate pricing is to request a free on-site estimate.
 Every property is different, and a walk-through allows us to identify exactly what your lawn needs and build a plan around your budget.